Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Getting started

-### Migrating from v1 to v2 of @azure/identity
+### Migrate from v1 to v2 of @azure/identity

-If you are using v1 of `@azure/identity`, please follow our migration guide to update to the latest version: [Migrate from v1 to v2 of @azure/identity](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/migration-v1-v2.md).
+If you're using v1 of `@azure/identity`, see the [migration guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/migration-v1-v2.md) to update to v2.

 ### Currently supported environments